A focus on strong performance

 However, you may be able to access income protection if you’re a commissioned police officer and have a contract to stay in the service over the age of 60, and you've been contributing between 2% and 5% of your salary while working full-time.
 If this is the case, please contact us to find out if you can access income protection.

-The tax you pay when you make a withdrawal from a defined benefit will depend on your age and whether you are paid the benefit through a defined pension, Income account, or a lump sum.
+The tax you pay when you make a withdrawal from a defined benefit will depend on your age and whether you are paid the benefit through a defined pension, Income account and/or Lifetime Pension, or a lump sum.

 After you turn 60, any money you take out of your super – either as a lump sum or an Income account – is usually tax-free.
-If you take your benefit as a defined pension, you may have to pay tax if your defined pension is more than $100,000 per year.
+If you take your benefit as a defined pension, you may have to pay tax if your defined pension is more than $106,250 per year.
+Download the State Account Guide (pdf) or Police Account Guide (pdf) for more details.

 If you withdraw some of your superannuation before age 60, you are taxed differently depending on how you access your defined benefit and your age.